samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

              but not solving explicitly for the mechanism.
 Yields a hypocentral depth.
        REG = Waveform modelling of body waves measured at regional distances.
-       INS = InSAR - will eventually be stripped out.

 ilon  = Longitude in the ISC-EHB bulletin [from Engdahl et al., 2020].